Types of nursing

 District nurse

-You'll provide complex care for patients and support for family members in people's homes and in residential care homes.
+You'll provide complex care for patients and support family members in people's homes and in residential care homes.

 -